hy-vision-learning/jck-vision-int/readme.md

 We are ensembling WideResNet, PyramidNet, and DenseNet.
 Therefore, a total of four runs are required.

 Please train the models by running [ensemble-pyramidnet.ipynb](./ensemble-pyramidnet.ipynb), [ensemble-densenet.ipynb](./ensemble-densenet.ipynb), and [ensemble-wideresnet.ipynb](./ensemble-wideresnet.ipynb) one at a time.
 Once all the training is complete, run [ensemble-final.ipynb](./ensemble-final.ipynb) to output the final results.

+> [!NOTE]
+> 1. Please run only one .ipynb file at a time.
+> 2. If you stop a running .ipynb file and need to retrain, restart the kernel before running it again.

 ## 6. Check the Results